 We are a photography-friendly museum, and photography without a flash for personal use is permitted.
 To protect the artwork, please keep a safe distance from the paintings.
 Please do not use selfie sticks, tripods, monopods, or similar equipment in the galleries.
 Use the hashtag #MonetatDAM to see what others are sharing online.

 The Light Show, on levels 3 and 4 of the Hamilton Building, showcases objects from the DAM's collection.
-Access to the rest of the Hamilton Building is included with your ticket to Monet.
+Depending on the time you are visiting, access to the rest of the Hamilton Building is included with your ticket to Monet.
+There are some early and late hours when the only exhibition open is Monet.

 If you have any questions, feel free to ask at the museum welcome center on level one, or ask in advance by calling 720-913-0130.
 Volunteers and staff throughout the museum are also happy to help.